 Simple Machine Pictures

-axle: the bar or rod on which a wheel or wheels turn
+axle: the bar or rod on which or with which a wheel or wheels turn

 lever: a device which pivots on a fixed point called a fulcrum